keenanj-analytics/keenanj-analytics/README.md

 ## Hey there and Welcome! 👋

 I'm Keenan.
-Data Analyst with 7+ years of experience building data infrastructe, AI-powered tooling, and delivering insights that drive decisions.
-My philosphy around my work centers on Kaizen: continuous improvement, every day.
+Data Analyst with 7+ years of experience building data infrastructure, AI-powered tooling, and delivering insights that drive decisions.
+My philosophy around my work centers on Kaizen: continuous improvement, every day.

-I spent the first 3 years of my career as a management consultant at PwC across forensics and people anlaytics.
+I spent the first 3 years of my career as a management consultant at PwC across forensics and people analytics.
 The last 4 years I was the first and only technical hire on a mid-sized tech company's HR team, where I built a data warehouse, the reporting layer, and an AI-powered platform from the ground up.

-My deep expertise is in workforce analytics, but the skills I have built (data modeling, pipeline design, dashboards, AI Autoamtion) apply across any domain.
+My deep expertise is in workforce analytics, and I'm looking for opportunities to apply what I've built in broader business domains.

-**I'm currently open to remote full-time and contract opportunities in data analytics, data science, and AI-powered tooling.**
+**I'm currently open to remote full-time and contract opportunities**

-## What I'm currently working on 🧱
+## What I'm Currently Building 🧱

-**Just Kaizen AI** - A portfolio demonstrating end-to-end data infrastructure, AI-powered reporting, and analytical workflows.
+**JustKaizen AI** — End-to-end People Analytics for a 1,200-person pre-IPO company.

+→ [Data Infrastructure](https://github.com/keenanj-analytics/people-analytics-data-infrastructure) — dbt + BigQuery warehouse, 29 models, automated reporting marts

-## What tools do I use 🛠️
+## Tools 🛠️

-→ BigQuery / SQL
+→ SQL / BigQuery
+→ dbt
 → Tableau
 → Python
 → Apps Script
 → Claude Code

-## How to reach me? 📩
+## How to Reach Me 📩

-Best way to reach me is through linkedin -> Click [Here](https://www.linkedin.com/in/keenanjeffreyartis/) to Connect!
+Best way to reach me is through LinkedIn → [Connect Here](https://www.linkedin.com/in/keenanjeffreyartis/)